 Our course “How to Build a Cast-Iron Business Case for Partner” (included within Progress to Partner for premium members) will take you through a step-by-step process to help you assemble your 1-sentence and 3-sentence sell.
 Check it out!

 4. Storyboard your 3-sentence pitch

-Before you are tempted to delve into the detail, it is time to storyboard your 3 sentence pitch.
-What you want is to be able to tell the story of your business case, without extra unnecessary detail.
-One of the best ways to do this is take 5-10 slides, and use only the slide titles to tell the headline story of your business case for partnership.
+Before you are tempted to delve into the detail, it is time to storyboard your 3-sentence pitch.
+You want to be able to tell the story of your Business Case, without extra unnecessary detail.
+One of the best ways to do this is take 5-10 slides, and use only the slide titles to tell the headline story of your Business case for Partnership.
 These will typically be the order of:

 - 3 sentence pitch